 Inside the park are marshlands where visitors can see intercoastal birds, shorebirds, and alligators.
-Along the coast, you may be able to catch a view of a manatee or sea turtles from the St. Andrews fishing pier.
+Along the coast, you might be able to catch a view of a manatee or sea turtles from the St. Andrews fishing pier.
 Near the jetty, you can see small aquatic life, such as fishes, sea slugs, and crustaceans.
-At Shell Island, you might be able to see dolphins.
+At Shell Island, you can see dolphins (we did!).

 4. Water Sport Activities

-The park is surrounded by white sands, turquoise water, and beautiful beaches.
+Gulf Coast Beaches: The park is surrounded by white sand, turquoise water, and beautiful beaches.
 It is right next to Panama City Beach.
-There are multiple areas to enjoy the beaches.
-You can explore the main beaches along the Gulf, or you can visit a calmer area of the park near the jetty.
+There are multiple areas to access and enjoy the beaches along the Gulf of Mexico.

-The artificial jetty is a neat place to snorkel, swim, and paddle.
+The Jetty: The artificial jetty is a cool place to snorkel, swim, and paddle.
 We loved looking for little crustaceans first thing in the morning here.

-You can also purchase tickets to ride the ferry to Shell Island and spend the day swimming from this famous barrier island’s unspoiled and wild beaches.
+Shell Island: You can purchase tickets to ride the ferry to Shell Island and spend the day swimming from this famous barrier island’s unspoiled and wild beaches.

-St. Andrews State Park Pier: If you love fishing, the fishing pier is a great place to fish!
+St. Andrews State Park Pier: If you love fishing, the fishing pier is a great spot.

-When we visited, we met a fisherman who had spent a few days fishing from the pier, and he saw a manatee, sting ray, and shark right from the pier.
+When we visited, we met a fisherman who had spent a few days fishing from the pier, and he saw a manatee, sting ray, and shark.

-There are also sandy trails leading along the coast to Sandy Point, where we saw more folks fishing.
+Sandy Point: There are sandy trails leading along the coast to the point.

 7. Visiting Shell Island

-If you’re looking for a beautiful place to enjoy nature and the outdoors, Shell Island at St. Andrews State Park is worth checking out.
+Shell Island is absolutely worth checking out.
 With its white-sand beaches and crystal-clear waters, it’s easy to see why this spot is a favorite among visitors and locals.

-We had heard about this beautiful island before visiting, and we are so glad we took the Shell Island Ferry to explore the island for half a day.
+We had heard about this beautiful island before visiting, and we are so glad we took the ferry to explore for half a day.
 We recommend doing the same.

-The locals say the best time to go shelling here is after a big storm.
-But you can go just to enjoy the beaches and swim.
-We went for half a day, and it was the perfect amount of time.
+Shelling Tip: The locals say the best time to go shelling is after a big storm.
+But you can go to enjoy the beaches and swim.

 Visitors can access the 7-mile island by catching the Shell Island shuttle, which takes you to the ferry.
-Taking the ferry to the island takes about 15-20 minutes.
-The ferry drops visitors off at the dock, where you’ll walk the boardwalks to the beaches on the Gulf side.
+The ferry ride is 15-20 minutes.
+The ferry drops visitors off at a dock on Shell Island, where you’ll walk the boardwalks to the beaches on the Gulf side.
 The ferry runs at specific times, so visit the schedule to plan your day.